fonkengChris/MedicationInventoryReact_TS/README-DEPLOYMENT.md

 The project is configured with the following optimizations:

-- **Code Splitting**: Vendor, Firebase, and MUI libraries are split into separate chunks
+- **Code Splitting**: Vendor and MUI libraries are split into separate chunks
 - **Minification**: Terser minification for production builds
 - **Source Maps**: Disabled for production to reduce bundle size
 - **Tree Shaking**: Unused code is automatically removed